CSC207-UofT/Course-Project-group-045/Progress Report.md

 So far for our CRC cards that are implemented into code.

+Game Class: The Game class includes many features that tie the code together.
+It includes the mouse listeners, which takes mouse imputs on the JFrame also created in the Game class.

 Character Class: we have an abstract character class of which its methods and attributes are inherited by its subclasses of PlayerChar and EnemyChar.

-As of phase 0 we have two subclasses for the abstract character class
+As of phase 0 we have two subclasses for the abstract character class:

   Class PlayerChar: This would be a subclass of the Character class inheriting its methods and setting a personal name for the PlayerChar object

   Class EnemyChar: This would be a subclass of the Character class inheriting its methods and setting its own personal name for this specific EnemyChar object

 Action Class: Action class that modifies the attributes of other classes, when an action is performed by a player.
 It is in charge of making the necessary changes in other classes when an action if performed by a player, this includes